kaeldrin-gh/HDR-Gamma-Fix/README.md

 - Use **Alt+F2** to revert to the default Windows profile
 - **Right-click** for additional options including startup configuration

-## Building from Source

-### Prerequisites
-- Visual Studio 2022 or newer
-- .NET 9 SDK

-### Steps
-1. Clone this repository
-2. Open SystemTrayApp.sln in Visual Studio
-3. Build the solution
-4. The compiled output will be in the `bin\Release\net9.0-windows\publish` folder

 ## License

 MIT License - See [LICENSE](LICENSE) file for details.